Catalyst (think tank)

 However, Catalyst was never a political or campaigning organisation and restricted itself to public policy work on redistribution and looking at soft areas like identity politics and public administration that were often neglected on the Left in favour of economics and social policy.
 It was never associated with the so-called Hard Left.

-Catalyst's first Director was former Director of Policy at the Labour Party, Roland Wales, who was followed by Barbara Gunnell, Martin McIvor, and Jenny Smith.
-Its Founding Board of Management included Marjorie Thompson, Mark Seddon, Mike Watts, Nyta Mann, Pat Coyne, Tim Pendry, Hilary Wainwright, Richard Stone and others, with a prestigious Advisory Board.
-Its lack of funds did not stop it from putting out a series of pamphlets, some of which proved contentious including Simon Partridge's revisionist view of nationalism which was avowedly "Left-Burkean" and it adopted creatively low cost ways of making itself known.
-Its Annual Reception became a high point for centre-left political exiles from within the Labour Movement to meet and catch up.
+Catalyst's first director was former Director of Policy at the Labour Party, Roland Wales, who was followed by Barbara Gunnell, Martin McIvor, and Jenny Smith.
+Its founding board of management included: Marjorie Thompson, Mark Seddon, Mike Watts, Nyta Mann, Pat Coyne, Tim Pendry, Hilary Wainwright, and Richard Stone.
+It had a prestigious Advisory Board.
+Lack of funds did not stop it from putting out a series of pamphlets, some of which proved contentious.
+For example, Simon Partridge authored one with a revisionist view of nationalism which was avowedly "left-Burkean".
+The organisation adopted creatively low-cost ways of making itself known.
+Its annual reception became a high point for centre-left political exiles from the Labour Movement to meet and catch up.

-It not only survived the modernisation period but re-emerged strengthened in recent years with a new generation of academics and intellectuals prepared to develop alternative democratic socialist policies.
+It not only survived the modernisation period but re-emerged strengthened in later years with a new generation of academics and intellectuals prepared to develop alternative democratic socialist policies.
 In 2003 Catalyst won the "One To Watch" category at Prospect magazine's annual Think Tank Awards.
 In 2006 it merged with the Compass organisation.